pip-services/pip-services-docs/content/en/python/commons/refer/ireferenceable.md

 linkTitle: "IReferenceable"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Interface for components that depends on other components.
+    Interface with methods to set refernces to other components.

 ---